 This is when people become regular users and begin to show a pattern.
 They may consume only on weekends or only at night while spending time with friends, but often these people begin to show signs of addiction as the substance becomes more important in their lives.
 At this stage, recovery shifts from reflection, research and desire to actively embark on the path to drug liberation.
 The third stage is preparation.
 After the addict has recognized their addiction and has taken more time to learn about it, it's time for them to start figuring out what their options are for getting help.

-This can happen in a number of ways, such as talking to friends and family who have been in your position before or doing more research online.
-At this stage, recovery shifts from reflection, research and desire to actively embark on the path to drug liberation.
-Stage 3 is where many addicts decide to visit a rehabilitation center to explore the possibility or even take the leap and enter a rehabilitation program.
-If the addict has not yet been admitted to a rehabilitation center, this occurs at the beginning of Stage 4, which is characterized by the individual putting their recovery plan into practice and making the effort to carry it out.
+This can happen in a number of ways, such as talking to friends and family who have been in their position before or doing more research online.
+The fourth stage is action.
+This is when many addicts decide to visit a rehabilitation center to explore the possibility or even take the leap and enter a rehabilitation program.
+If the addict has not yet been admitted to a rehabilitation center, this occurs at the beginning of this stage.
+The first step will be to choose what type of recovery program would be best for them.

-Until now, the addict and the staff of a rehabilitation center have been working to achieve this goal.
-By the time Stage 5 begins, the individual will have made a great effort to overcome their substance use disorder and will have received the tools needed to begin recovery.
+There are many different options to choose from, but the most effective of them is known as hospital care, which is when the patient resides in the facility while receiving treatment.
+The fifth stage is maintenance.
+By this time, the individual will have made a great effort to overcome their substance use disorder and will have received the tools needed to begin recovery.
 To facilitate this stage, it is important that addicts have a support system, not only in times of difficulty, but also in moments of success and daily life.
 Before leaving rehabilitation, each patient should receive a personalized aftercare plan that is conducive to their recovery efforts.